 After this, restart the computer and check “Devices & Printers” screen.

-In many cases, the problem is due to “Device Install Service” or other Device services being disabled on the computer.
+As mentioned above, the problem could be due to “Device Install Service” or other Device services being disabled on the computer.

 1. Open Run Command > type Services.msc and click on OK.